bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 - Total Supply: a positive number less than or equal to 90 billions
 - Mint-able: whether the token can increase Total Supply in later time or not

-## What is the consensus algorithm used on Beacon Chain?
+## What is the consensus algorithm used on BNB Beacon Chain?

-Beacon Chain uses BFT and PoS (upcoming) based consensus mechanism to produce blocks among a series of qualified Validators.
+BNB Beacon Chain uses BFT and PoS (upcoming) based consensus mechanism to produce blocks among a series of qualified Validators.
 This is similar to the architectures of several existing popular blockchain platforms such as EOS and NEO.
-The process for setting up validators among different entities on Beacon Chain is currently being defined.
+The process for setting up validators among different entities on BNB Beacon Chain is currently being defined.
 More details will be shared at a later date.

-## Can I run a full node for Beacon Chain?
+## Can I run a full node for BNB Beacon Chain?

 Yes, you can.
-A full node contains all the information and application logic for Beacon Chain.
+A full node contains all the information and application logic for BNB Beacon Chain.
 It can receive and broadcast blocks and transactions with other full nodes and even validators.
 The only exception is it will not participate in the consensus if the full node is not a Validator.

-## Does Beacon Chain support Smart Contracts?
+## Does BNB Beacon Chain support Smart Contracts?

 No. This was an intentional design decision to improve the performance of the system and eliminate having to support unnecessary features.